Pipe Welding Techniques to Avoid 9 Common Issues

 5. Using the wrong shielding gas flow rate or mix

 There is a misconception that more shielding gas is always better for protecting the weld.
 However, too much shielding gas not only wastes gas and money, it can also cause problems like increased agitation of the weld puddle and a convection effect that sucks oxygen into the weld and possibly causes porosity.
-Each weld station should be outfitted with a regulator flow meter, and operators should understand how to set and adhere to recommended flow rates.
+Operations should outfit each weld station with a regulator flow meter, and operators should understand how to set and adhere to recommended flow rates.
 Learn more about shielding gas flow and best practices.

 In addition, buying mixed shielding gas is typically better than relying on mixing the gas with a flow regulator.
-There are a variety of shielding gases to choose from, so it’s recommended to check the Welding Procedure Specification to ensure the right gas is being used for the application.
+There are a variety of shielding gases to choose from, so check the Welding Procedure Specification to ensure you're using the right gas for the application.

 6. Misunderstanding porosity